Voice (& beyond) Care Team: Who's Who?

 Voice Teacher

-Importance for the singer: As singers, we need someone we trust to guide our voices based on their knowledge of the voice and who will help the individual in front of them achieve their goals.
-A trusted voice teacher will be someone you trust who helps build confidence, and who can technically and artistically guide and inspire you on your journey.
+Importance for the singer: You need someone you trust who will guide your voice and help you as an individual achieve your goals.
+A trusted voice teacher should be someone who helps build confidence and who can technically and artistically guide and inspire you on your journey.

 Speech-Language Therapist/Pathologist (SLP)